step-security/harden-runner/README.md

       <img src="https://github.com/step-security/supply-chain-goat/blob/main/images/harden-runner/OutboundCall.png" alt="Insights from harden-runner" >
     </p>

 4. Below the insights, you will see the recommended policy.
 Add the recommended outbound endpoints to your workflow file, and only traffic to these endpoints will be allowed.
-When you use `egress-policy: block` mode, you can also set `disable-telemetry: true` to not send telemetry to the StepSecurity API.

     <p align="left">
       <img src="https://github.com/step-security/supply-chain-goat/blob/main/images/harden-runner/RecomPolicy1.png" alt="Policy recommended by harden-runner" >
     </p>

-## Try it out
+  When you use `egress-policy: block` mode, you can also set `disable-telemetry: true` to not send telemetry to the StepSecurity API.

+## How past supply chain attacks would have been prevented

 [Hands-on tutorials](https://github.com/step-security/supply-chain-goat) to learn how `harden-runner` would have prevented past software supply chain attacks, such as the Codecov breach.